Skip to Page Content Image: Official Website for the First State Photo: Featured Delaware Image

 9.1 Issuance of Certificate

-9.1.1 If upon making the required inspection, the Inspector finds the boiler, pressure vessel or nuclear installation to be in a safe working order, including all necessary safety devices shall submit a report to the Division of Boiler Safety.
-The Division of Boiler Safety, either electronically or upon receipt of the inspection report (hard copy) from said Inspector, and the fee mentioned hereafter paid, shall issue a Certificate of Inspection.
+9.1.1 If upon making the required inspection, the Inspector finds the boiler, pressure vessel or nuclear installation to be in a safe working order, including all necessary safety devices shall submit a report to the Boiler Safety Program.
+When the Boiler Safety Program receives the report, either electronically or upon receipt of the inspection report (hard copy) from said Inspector, and the fee mentioned hereafter paid, shall issue a Certificate of Inspection.
 The certificate shall be posted on or near the object.

-9.1.2 At the time of the first inspection, the Inspector shall leave a decal at the site.
-The second part of the decal is to be affixed to the lower right hand corner of report, and sent to the Division.
+9.1.2 At the time of the first inspection, the Inspector shall assign the Delaware State Number (sequential number on seal) and leave a decal at the site.

-9.1.3 On subsequent inspections, the Inspector will attach the decal to the Certificate of Inspection, and likewise affix the second portion of the decal to the lower right hand corner of the inspectors request form.
-Any corrections or changes to this inspector's request form will be circled and changes noted and returned to the Division.
-If reports are submitted electronically, no decals or hard copies of report have to be submitted to the Division.
+9.1.3 On subsequent inspections, the Inspector will attach the decal to the Certificate of Inspection.
+Any corrections or changes to this inspector's request form will be circled and changes noted and returned to the Boiler Safety Program.
+If reports are submitted electronically, no decals or hard copies of report have to be submitted to the Boiler Safety Program.

-9.1.4 In the event of a violation or unsafe condition, the Inspector will affix to the Certificate a red "fail" sticker.
-He will note on his Inspector's request, a written explanation and will attach a signed decal marked "fail", and return the inspection request to the Division.
-No decal or hard copy of report is required if report is submitted electronically.
+9.1.4 In the event of a violation of these regulations or unsafe condition, the Inspector will indicate on the decal the object “failed” and return the inspection request to the Boiler Safety Program.
+No decal or hard copy of report is required to be submitted if the report is submitted electronically.
+A decal marked “failed” will be left at location if object does not meet requirements for issuance of a certificate.

 10.0 Safety and Relief Valves and Rupture disks.

-10.1 Installation of pressure relief valves, safety valves and rupture disks shall be in accordance with the NBIC and the appropriate Section of the ASME Code.
+10.1 Installation of pressure relief valves, safety valves and rupture disks shall be in accordance with the appropriate Section of the ASME Code.
 A hot water supply boiler, including lined water heaters stamped HLW shall have a pressure temperature relief valve marked 210 F.

 10.2 When any of the safety/relief valves require repairs or adjustments, these adjustments must be made by the manufacturer or an appropriate "VR" stamp repair company, and tested either before reinstallation or immediately upon placing the boiler, pressure vessel or nuclear installation in service.